 • Easy to make: Basic ingredients and no separate bowls – less mess, less stress!

-• Freezer friendly: Make a batch now and freeze a few later to enjoy while viewing fall colors or after visiting the pumpkin patch!
+• Freezer friendly: Make a batch now and freeze a few for later.

-• Craving satisfied: Move over PSL, these are the best healthy pumpkin muffins with warm spices that hit the spot!
+• Craving satisfied: Move over PSL, these are the best muffins with warm spices that hit the spot!

 Whole wheat flour, pumpkin puree, maple syrup, cream cheese, eggs, pumpkin pie spice, baking powder, baking soda, vanilla extract.

-• Canned pumpkin puree: You can use homemade pumpkin puree as well, although it is often a bit more watery.
-It should be OK.
+• Canned pumpkin puree: You can use store-bought or homemade pumpkin puree.
+Just be sure not to buy pumpkin pie filling!
 Here is a quick tutorial how to roast pumpkin and make pumpkin puree.

-• Eggs: No need for room temperature, we are keeping pumpkin spice muffins easy.
+• Eggs: 2 large eggs to bind the ingredients.
 I have not tried making these muffins vegan, but you can try to substitute eggs with flax eggs.

 • Any oil: A neutral oil such as avocado oil, light olive oil or melted coconut oil.

-• Maple syrup or honey: I like the pumpkin season touch that natural sweeteners like pure maple syrup and honey add.
-Please do not use any sugar like white sugar, brown sugar, coconut sugar etc. as batter consistency will be offset.
+• Maple syrup or honey: Any liquid sweetener works.
+Please do not use any dry sugar like white sugar, brown sugar, coconut sugar etc. as batter consistency will be offset.

-• Pure vanilla extract: Used to enhance the flavors, use pure not imitation.
+• Pure vanilla extract: To enhance the flavors.

 • Whole wheat flour: See FAQs and recipe notes about possible substitutions.